albal/Matrix/README.md

 Edit: Do not use a capacitor for Contrast just connect it to the pin directly for lcd 20x02 and use a diode (1n4148) for lcd 16x02
 I recommend using a small NPN transistor to drive the backlight, emitter to ground, collector to backlight anode and base connected with a small resistor to the uC BackLight PIN(i use BC337 and 12k resistor).

-Modified contrast control and added stand-by after 11 second/auto-resume.
+Modified contrast control and added stand-by after 11 second/auto-resume on Serial receive.

-Also Included a small python script to send OpenHardwareMonitor data to the lcd.(see other repository for windows c sharp app(uncomplete))
+Also Included a small python script to send OpenHardwareMonitor data to the lcd.
+Also Making a C# App(work in progress): https://github.com/Tek465B/OHM_To_MatrixO/blob/master/README.md

 And working on a C sharp app see detail here: https://github.com/Tek465B/OHM_To_MatrixO